Generalized Rindler Wedge and Holographic Observer Concordance: of GRW

-{\it Strong subadditivity.} The strong subadditivity of EE in the gravitational spacetime requires
+{\it Strong subadditivity.} The strong subadditivity of the entanglement entropy in the gravitational spacetime requires

-where $A$, $B$ are spacetime subregions.
+where $A$, $B$ are {subregions on a Cauchy slice}.
 When $A\cap B=\varnothing$, the strong subadditivity inequality reduces to the subadditivity inequality.
-In our framework, well-defined EE only exists for Rindler-convex regions.
+In our framework, well-defined entanglement entropy only exists for Rindler-convex regions.
 When $A, B$ are both Rindler-convex compact sets, their intersection, $A\cap B$ must be a Rindler-convex set, so we need to further assume that $A, B$, and $A\cup B$ are all Rindler-convex, i.e. we focus on these special cases.
 As we have

-where $Area(M)$ represents the surface area of the submanifold M, with EE proportional to the corresponding area, we find that EE defined in this way for Rindler-convex regions naturally saturates the strong subadditivity condition.
-This saturation property leads to more profound physics which we will report in \cite{Ju:2023}.
-There is one subtle point here that in the proof for the strong subadditivity condition in quantum information theory \cite{Lieb:1973cp}, EE of region $A-A\cap B$ and $B-A\cap B$ should both be well-defined, which in our case may not be true, however, we still have the strong subadditivity condition obeyed in our case.
+where $Area(M)$ represents the surface area of the spatial subregion M. With entanglement entropy proportional to the corresponding area, we find that the entanglement entropy defined in this way for Rindler-convex regions naturally saturates the strong subadditivity condition.
+This saturation property leads to more profound physics which we report in \cite{Ju:2023dzo}.
+There is one subtle point here that in the proof for the strong subadditivity condition in quantum information theory \cite{Lieb:1973cp}, the entanglement entropy of region $A-A\cap B$ and $B-A\cap B$ should both be well-defined, which in our case may not be true, however, we still have the strong subadditivity condition obeyed in our case.

 {